Artificial Neural Networks generated by Low Discrepancy Sequences: Numerical Results

 \subsection{Relation of Number of Paths, Layer Width, and Accuracy}

-The number of paths sampled gives fine control over the resulting sparsity, and hence over the computational complexity.
-We investigate how the accuracy and number of weights change when we scale the number of neurons per layer, i.e. the network width.
-In a fully connected network the number of weights increases quadratically with width.
-Selecting the convolutional neural network as in the previous section, we scale the width of every layer (except for the output layer) by a factor which we call the `width multiplier'.
-Keeping the number of sampled paths constant, the experiment shows an increase in accuracy up to a certain point, where accuracy starts degrading.
-This alludes to an optimal level of sparsity in the weights, see Figs.~\ref{Fig:CNNfixedNwalksAccuracy}, \ref{Fig:CNNfixedNwalksParameters} and \ref{Fig:CNNfixedNwalksSparsity}.

 It has been observed that wider but sparse networks have higher representational capacity than narrower dense networks \cite{gray2017gpu,child2019generating}.
-We verify this empirically in Table~\ref{tab:CNNwidesparseVSnarrowdense}, where we compare several networks with a similar parameter count.
-We compare the fully connected network with width multipliers 1.0 to sparse networks with larger width multipliers, where we select the number of paths so that all networks have equivalent parameter count.
-We see that almost all sparse networks reach similar or higher accuracy than the fully connected network.
-If networks become too sparse, however, accuracy drops again.

-Our observations are supported by learnings in neural network pruning and compression literature: neural networks are often compressible to 10\%-20\% of the fully connected counterpart \cite{huang2017densely}.
-Further compression results in significant loss in accuracy.
+Selecting the convolutional neural network as in the previous section, we try to verify this empirically in Table~\ref{tab:CNNwidesparseVSnarrowdense}, where we investigate how the accuracy changes when we scale the number of neurons per layer, i.e. the network width, but keep the number of weights constant.
+This can be done by increasing the sparsity as the width increases.
+In a fully connected network the number of weights increases quadratically with width, whereas for networks defined by paths the number of weights is determined by the number of paths.
+The experiment shows that some sparse models can achieve better accuracy than the fully connected model, but accuracy starts degrading when the networks get too sparse.